 白米(Hakumai): White rice, this is the most used and common mode to use.

-炊き込み(Takikomi): Use this mode when you are making takikomi-gohan, a Japanese delicacy which cooks rice along with other ingredients.
+炊き込み(Takikomi): Use this mode when you are making takikomi-gohan, a Japanese delicacy that cooks rice along with other ingredients.

 無洗米(Musenmai): This mode allows you to cook without washing the rice, making it more eco-friendly in a way.
 But you will need to use the “non-wash rice” instead of your typical white rice.
 The measuring cup of the non-wash rice is also slightly different than the normal ones.

-白米急速: If you are in a hurry, use this month, however, your rice will be a bit harder than usual.
+白米急速: If you are in a hurry, use this option, however, your rice will be a bit harder than usual.

-おかゆ( Okayu): The Porridge/ Congee menu, you can also add these different toppings, just like takikomi-gohan.
+おかゆ( Okayu): The Porridge/Congee menu, you can also add different toppings, just like takikomi-gohan.

-玄米( Genmai): The brown rice.
-You might be familiar with this term if are the tea drinker.
-This option is dedicated for genmai.
+玄米( Genmai): Brown rice.
+You might be familiar with this term if you are a tea drinker.
+This option is dedicated to genmai.

-雑穀米(Zakkokumai): The multigrain rice.
-Zakkokumai is blend of different grains including white rice, genmai...etc.
+雑穀米(Zakkokumai): Multigrain rice.
+Zakkokumai is a blend of different grains including white rice, genmai...etc.

 Last but not least, we have the 保温/とりけし (Ho-on/ Torikeshi) button.
-This is warm or cancel button.
-Once cooking is finished, the light will be on indicating the rice cooker is now in warming mode and to keep your rice as hot as possible.
+This is the button to warm or cancel.
+Once cooking has finished, the light will be on indicating the rice cooker is now in warming mode and to keep your rice as hot as possible.
 You can cancel and turn off the rice cooker by pressing this button.

 A simple recipe for Takikomi-gohan